geojson/schema/readme.md

 # GeoJSON Schema

-This repository provides tools for building JSONSchema docs for GeoJSON.
+This repository provides tools for building [JSON Schema](http://json-schema.org/) docs for [GeoJSON](http://geojson.org/).
 A schema is generated for each of the GeoJSON object types, and each individual doc is complete (without `$ref`s to other documents).
 So applications can consume just what they need and avoid extra fetching.

 See JSON Schema docs for the GeoJSON types below:
  * [`FeatureCollection`](http://geojson.org/schema/FeatureCollection.json)